Connect with us

 Editor's Picks

-New habits that lead us to a regenerative world
+New habits that can lead us to a regenerative world

-On the iconic BBC radio show Desert Island Discs guests are asked for one book they would take with them if cast away on an island.
-And anyone choosing Designing Regenerative Cultures by Daniel Christian Wahl would return home, with it, and them, changed forever.
+On the iconic BBC radio show Desert Island Discs guests are asked for one book they would take with them if they were cast away on an a faraway island.
+And it’s true to say that anyone choosing Designing Regenerative Cultures by Daniel Christian Wahl would return home, with it, and them, changed forever.

 “The western mind likes to think in terms of the Kantian dialectic of thesis, antithesis,” Wahl tells me.
 “Like, to bring in something new, it has to be the opposite of the old.
 It’s a bit like the paradigm shift and so on.
 It sets us up tragically when we bring in something new to not learn from the past, and throw the baby out with the bath water.”